PTSD in Military Veterans

 Relaxation techniques such as mindfulness meditation, tai chi, deep breathing, and progressive muscle relaxation are powerful defensive weapons against the symptoms of PTSD.
 Among their many benefits, they reduce stress, ease the symptoms of anxiety and depression, help you sleep better, and increase your feelings of peace and well-being.
 The only catch is that you need to practice your relaxation technique of choice regularly.
 It’s like military training.
 You practice until it’s second nature, so when the crisis comes, you’re able to act quickly and decisively.
-To reap the most benefits, try to set aside at least 30 minutes each day.
-To learn more, see Relaxation Techniques for Stress Relief: Finding the Relaxation Exercises That Work for You.
+To learn more, see Relaxation Techniques for Stress Relief.

-If you’re a veteran with PTSD, it’s not unusual to want to avoid remembering or re-experiencing what you went through.
-Why put yourself through that again?
+If you’re a veteran with PTSD, it’s normal to want to avoid remembering or re-experiencing what you went through.
 But the problem is that avoiding those memories doesn’t make them go away.
 In fact, it takes considerable energy to push them down.
 Meanwhile, the feelings associated with the trauma are still inside you.
 When you try to suppress them, the thoughts, images, and dreams can actually become more threatening and intrusive.

 The only way to heal and move on is to reconnect to what you feel.
 This can be a terrifying step.
 You may even feel like you’ll die or go crazy if you allow it.
 But it’s essential for working through your PTSD.
 The important thing to remember is that feelings, while powerful, are not reality.
 They won’t kill you.
 They won’t drive you insane.
 The true danger to your physical and mental health comes from avoiding them.